semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 Triggering a promotion means starting the next pipeline in the chain.
 There are three ways of triggering a promotion:

-- **Manual promotions**: the default.
-Start the next pipeline manually
+- **Manual promotions**: This is the default.
+Start the next pipeline manually.
-- **Auto promotions**: automatically start a promotion on pre-defined conditions
+- **Auto promotions**: Automatically start a promotion based on predefined conditions.
-- **Parameterized promotions**: allows you to pass values as environment variables into the next pipelines to re-use pipelines for different tasks
+- **Parameterized promotions**: Allow you to pass values as environment variables into the next pipelines, enabling pipeline reuse for different tasks.
+-
 ## How to add promotions {#create-promotions}

-Promotions are defined as pointers to the next pipelines down the chain.
-You can add create multiple promotions and nest pipelines as needed.
+Promotions are defined as pointers to the next pipelines in the chain.
+You can create multiple promotions and nest pipelines as needed.

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">

 <Steps>

-1. Press **+Add Promotion**
+1. Press **+Add Promotion**.
-2. Set a descriptive name for the promotion
+2. Set a descriptive name for the promotion.
-3. Configure the new pipeline and add jobs as needed
+3. Configure the new pipeline and add jobs as needed.

   ![Adding a manual promotion](./img/promotion-add-manual.jpg)